 If you don’t have access to any proprietary app and do not want to upload your audio files to any online site due to privacy concerns; then you can use freeware like Audacity.
 It is perfect for basic audio editing and mixing.

 Audacity is a free, open source audio editing software available for Windows, macOS and Linux based systems.
-Its developers have released it under GNU general public license which allows you to run, share or modify the software.
+Its developers have released it under GNU general public license which allows you to run, share or modify the software as per your liking.

 Combining MP3 files Using Audacity

 You can download Audacity from its official site.
-Use the link give below.
+Use the link given below.

 Open Audacity after you finish the installation and follow the steps given below.

 The first thing you should do is to import the files you want to be combined into Audacity.
 To Import the files, click on File > Import and select Audio (Ctrl+ Shift + I)

 In the Import dialog, navigate to the folder where the audio files are located.
 You can select multiple files at once by pressing and holding the Shift key and then clicking on the files.

 Click on Open after selecting all your files.